170 Special Topics in Literature (LT)

 ENG 170: Bad Girls

 What makes a girl good?
-Who says whether you’re a good girl?
 What makes a good girl go bad?
 Can a bad girl make good?
-We’ll read recent and contemporary fiction that remakes conventional stories to accommodate the unconventional desires and aspirations of bad girls.
+We’ll read (mostly) contemporary literature that challenges conventions and remakes conventional stories to accommodate the unconventional desires and aspirations of bad girls.

-Work for the course will include in-class essay exams, as well as both formal and informal writing.
+Work for the course will include essay exams, short papers, individual and group projects, and occasional reading quizzes.

 ENG 170: Could It Be Satan?